peteroupc/peteroupc.github.io/random.md

 (F) At least in Unix-based systems, calling the `SecureRandom` constructor that takes a byte array is recommended.
 The byte array should be data described in note (C).

+(G) [`std::random_device`](http://en.cppreference.com/w/cpp/numeric/random/random_device), introduced in C++11, is not recommended because its specification leaves considerably much to be desired.
+For example,  `std::random_device` can fall back to a pseudorandom number generator of unspecified quality without much warning.

 <a id=Advice_for_New_Programming_Language_APIs></a>
 ## Advice for New Programming Language APIs

 Wherever possible, existing libraries or techniques that already meet the requirements for unpredictable-random and statistical-random RNGs should be used.
-For example:
+For example&mdash;
+- an unpredictable-random implementation can&mdash;
+    - read from the `/dev/urandom` and/or `/dev/random` devices in most Unix-based systems (using the `open` and `read` system calls where available),
+    - call the `getentropy` method on OpenBSD, or
-- An unpredictable-random implementation can read from the `/dev/urandom` and/or `/dev/random` devices in Unix-based systems, or call the `CryptGenRandom` API in Windows-based systems, and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances.
+    - call the `CryptGenRandom` API in Windows-based systems,

+    and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances, and
-- A statistical-random implementation can use a PRNG algorithm mentioned as an example in the [statistical-random generator](#Statistical_Random_Generators) section.
+- a statistical-random implementation can use a PRNG algorithm mentioned as an example in the [statistical-random generator](#Statistical_Random_Generators) section.

 If existing solutions are inadequate, a programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
 For instance, a C language API for unpredictable-random generators could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
 Any programming language API that implements such RNGs by filling a byte buffer must run in amortized linear time on the number of random bytes the API will generate.